Getting Around Wake Forest & Winston-Salem

 ShareTheRideNC is a statewide ride-matching service sponsored by the North Carolina Department of Transportation (NCDOT) and the Piedmont Authority for Regional Transportation (PART).
 To continue your commitment to ride-sharing at Wake Forest, register with ShareTheRideNC and select Wake Forest University as your primary affiliation.
 Remember, registering does not obligate you to carpool, but we do hope it motivates you.
 This quick walk-through video explains how to register and start finding matches on STRNC.org.

 Carpooling saves money, gas, and time looking for a parking space.
-Faculty and staff members can register a carpool and receive a free, reserved space by filling out the carpool application.
+Faculty and staff members can register for a carpool pass and receive a free, reserved space by filling out the carpool application.
 Complete the application and return it to Transportation and Parking Services via email (email@example.com), fax (ext.
-6150) or campus mail.
+6150), or campus mail.
 Be sure to review the carpool program procedures and policy.
 If you’re worried about needing to run an errand off campus, Zipcars are available by the hour.
 Not sure how to find a carpool partner?
 Read our guide How to Find and Register a Carpool, which includes a number of frequently asked questions about carpooling.

 Electric Vehicle Charging Stations

-The charging station is locked, but can be activated in various ways:
+Charging stations are locked, but can be activated in various ways: